kuhlaid/schm-website/README.md

 1. Make sure you have [Deno installed](https://deno.land/#installation) using `curl -fsSL https://deno.land/x/install/install.sh | sh`
 2. Run Lume locally with `deno task serve`.
+3. Use `data-pagefind-body` where you want the search function to index.

 ## Deployment